MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

 Putting the server's disks in maintenance mode gives Storage Spaces Direct an opportunity to gracefully flush and commit data to ensure that the server shutdown does not affect application state.
 As soon as a disk goes into maintenance mode, it will no longer allow writes.

    > [!NOTE]
-   > If the server is running Azure Stack HCI, version 21H2 Preview or Windows Server 2022, you can skip this step because the disks will automatically be put into maintenance mode when the server is paused and drained.
+   > If the server is running Azure Stack HCI, version 21H2 Preview or Windows Server 2022, you can skip this step because the disks are automatically put into maintenance mode when the server is paused and drained.

 If the server is running Azure Stack HCI 20H2 or Windows Server 2019, run the following cmdlet as administrator: